dotnet/runtime/docs/design/libraries/LibraryImportGenerator/SpanMarshallers.md

 }
 ```

 The `GetManagedValueAtIndex` method and `Count` getter are used in the process of marshalling from managed to native.
 The generated code will iterate through `Count` elements (retrieved through `GetManagedValueAtIndex`) and assign their marshalled result to the address represented by `GetOffsetForNativeValueAtIndex` called with the same index.
-Then either the `Value` property getter will be called or the marshaller's `GetPinnableReference` method will be called, depending on if pinning is supported in the current scenario.
+Then the `ToNativeValue` method will be called to get the value to pass to native code.

 The `SetManagedValueAtIndex` method and the `Count` setter are used in the process of marshalling from native to managed.
-The `Count` property will be set to the number of elements that the native collection contains, and the `Value` property will be assigned the result value from native code.
+The `Count` property will be set to the number of elements that the native collection contains, and the `FromNativeValue` property will be called with the result value from native code.
 Then the stub will iterate through the native collection `Count` times, calling `GetOffsetForNativeValueAtIndex` to get the offset of the native value and calling `SetManagedValueAtIndex` to set the unmarshalled managed value at that index.

 ### Pros/Cons of Design 2